cardoso/ODK-ClientInfo/README.md

 # ODK-ClientInfo
-A collection JSON converters with classes for the DarkEden info files.
+Library for the DarkEden info files with a collection of JSON converters.

 I'll be adding more later.